chipfucker/chipbooru/README.md

-# chipbooru
+# Thank you for using Chipbooru!
-A revision of the Rule34 website using its API
+I have nothing to put here yet.